 SPSS Transformation Test

 Ok, so commands such as DO IF and DO REPEAT combine only with transformations.
 But how can you know whether a given command is a transformation or not?
-Well, for one thing, the CSR indicates for each command whether it's a transformation, procedure or other command.
+Well, for one thing, the command syntax reference indicates for each command whether it's a transformation, procedure or other command.
 For example, the text below indicates a transformation.

 Since many SPSS users find the CSR “unreadable”, an alternative option is simply trying: run a single command an see whether or not it triggers the “Transformations pending” notification.